 U3A Wynyard thanks the U3A Network NSW for permission to reproduce this information from their website

-Universities of the Third Age, or U3As as they are more often called are voluntary, non-profit organisations which aim to offer older people low-cost educational opportunities which operate in a pleasant, supportive social setting.
+Universities of the Third Age, or U3As as they are more often called are voluntary, non-profit organisations which aim to offer older people low-cost educational opportunities in a pleasant, supportive social setting.
 There are no formal entry requirements, no examinations and no “awards”.
 U3As are basically self-help groups built on the premise that collectively older people have the skills and knowledge to provide learning opportunities (education) for themselves.
 After all, “experts” of all kinds in all fields eventually retire!
 In fact the word “university” in the title is used in the broad, medieval sense of a community of scholars coming together to learn from each other.
 The principles of self-help and mutual support are the very cornerstones of the U3A movement.
 The word university is used in its earliest sense – a community of scholars who get together to help each other in a learning/social experience.
 Most of the groups in Australia are community based, but there are several, mainly in the capital cities, which do have an affiliation with and receive support from their local University.

 How and when did the U3A movement begin?